 David actively participates in national consensus standards writing committees by offering his extensive knowledge in occupational safety and health standards.
 He is an active member of ASTM F18, IEEE, the Engineering in the Safety, Maintenance, and Operations of Lines Subcommittee (ESMOL), NFPA 70E, and NESC Subcommittee 8 responsible for Part 4 "Work Rules."

-Brian Erga, President ESCI, Mr. Brian Erga founded ESCI in 1990 to provide safety and training courses for electrical utility workers.
+Brian Erga, Director of Engineering Services and Special Projects, Mr. Brian Erga founded ESCI in 1990 to provide safety and training courses for electrical utility workers.
 Since then ESCI has developed a staff of nineteen nationally recognized professionals, knowledgeable in electrical safety and training services, safety consulting, safety standards and work methods development.